Skip Navigation

 Update Dependent Systems and Test

-At this point, you can also suspend your Aiven database service.
+Now, you can also suspend your Aiven database service.
 Under the options in the top right of the database service main page, click Power off service.

 Aiven suspend database